mhasselbalch/MH_ReaperToWwise/README.md

 Development of a Reaper script that is able to post events directly to Wwise via the WAAPI.

 Welcome. \
-This repo is password-protected for the time being, mostly to have a sense of who I share this very first version of the script with.
+This repo is private for the time being, mostly to have a sense of who I share this very first version of the script with.
 Obviously I can't stop you in sharing this script with anyone.

 ––––